What is yoga?

 In the United States, a yoga instructor has the option to train for 2 or more years or to be certified after only taking a weekend-long course.
 As a result, there is a wide gap in experience from teacher to teacher.
 Inexperienced teachers can increase the risk for student injuries, so it's important to find a seasoned instructor.
 Ask your doctor for recommendations on yoga instructors who have worked with breast cancer patients.
 Another way to find an experienced instructor is to check with an organization requiring at least 200 hours of training to gain certification as a yoga instructor.

 The Yoga Alliance sets guidelines for teacher training and registers yoga schools according to these standards.
-The Yoga Alliance website offers a searchable U.S. database of qualified teachers and schools, as well as information on how to choose a teacher.
+The Yoga Alliance website offers a searchable U.S. database of qualified teachers and schools.

-For more information about finding a qualified complementary medicine practitioner, see our Finding a Practitioner section.
+For more information about finding a qualified complementary medicine practitioner, see our Finding a Complementary Medicine Practitioner section.

 Here are questions to ask a potential yoga instructor: